Rules Governing all RILSA Events

 9. All Billiard ranking & Championship events, will be timed round robin.
 In the event of a large number, the top 2 on the current ranking will be seeded, either into groups or in a timed knockout competition.
 Decision will be made by the Tournament Director.

-Rules for RILSA County Championships
+Rules for County Championships

 1. Players must reside within the County or have resided within the County for 1 year prior to 31st December the previous year to be eligible to enter.